 In case you didn’t catch on, ‘ddong’ is the Korean word for poop.
 Everything, including the food selection and beverages, match this #2 theme.
 The menu selection is quite impressive, especially with food and drinks served in poop-themed cutlery.

 Where: 67 Gwanhun-dong, Jongno-gu

 Princess Diary, Seodaemun-gu

 Did you ever imagine being a part of your favorite fairy tale?
 You can step back in time or make your rosy dreams come true by enjoying a dining experience in your favorite princess outfit.
 The Princess Diary in Seoul allows you to transcend into a fairytale world, leaving your regular boring life behind.
-There is an entry fee in this café that covers the rent for a ballgown, wedding dress, or a hanbok.
+There is an entry fee in this cafe in South Korea that covers the rent for a ballgown, wedding dress, or a hanbok.

 Where: 26, Ewhayeodae-gil, Seodaemun-gu, Seoul

 If you thought there is going to be only one animal café on this list, you thought wrong.
 Different from Cat Café, Thanks Nature Café brings a different animal from the wild into your lounging space.
 You can experience hanging out with some barnyard animals without ever having to step on to a farm.
 You get the company of sheep as you enjoy your cup of coffee with a side of waffles.
 Two giant fluffy and very adorable sheep occupy the café all the time, giving you a unique outlook with your cup of joe!